Prevention and Treatment for Stroke

 A stroke occurs when blood flow to the brain is interrupted.
 When blood flow is cut off to the brain, the affected tissue in the brain is starved of oxygen.
 As a result, brain cells can begin to die.
 The long-term effects of a stroke depend on the severity and type of stroke a person suffers.
-At Med Group NJ, we are dedicated to providing patients with prevention information and treatment for stroke in New Jersey.

 There are three different types of strokes that can occur.